-♦ IMPLICATIONS AND FUTURE WORK
+♦ FUTURE WORK

-The importance of habitat diversity and metapopulation dynamics for the persistence of animal populations have been emphasized by theoretical and empirical research in conservation biology (Terborgh 1974, Diamond 1975, Soule and Wilcox 1980, Wilcox 1980, Merriam 1984, Pulliam 1988).
-The Lodge Creek spotted frog population provides a case study potentially capable of revealing how these concepts may apply to amphibians.
-It is particularly valuable because of the existence of detailed, historical data.
-We hypothesize that the persistence and robustness of this spotted frog population is linked closely to its access and use of diverse kinds of habitat: seasonally wet meadow areas, ephemeral streams, breeding pools, springs, and permanent streams.
-In addition, emigration from other breeding populations in the area may contribute to population persistence.
+Based on the results of our field study, we hypothesize that the persistence and robustness of this spotted frog population is linked closely to its access and use of diverse kinds of habitat: seasonally wet meadow areas, ephemeral streams, breeding pools, springs, and permanent streams.
+In addition. emigration from other breeding populations in the area may contribute to population persistence.
 We further hypothesize that fragmentation caused by highway construction and habitat loss may be important factors in explaining the decline of this population.
-In 1994, we will continue to investigate and develop these hypotheses through continued mark/recapture and telemetry of frogs in the core study area, close monitoring of frog movements among the key habitat areas, and comparisons of historical and current data on distribution, dispersal, and demographics.
+We will continue to investigate and develop these hypotheses through continued mark/recapture and telemetry of frogs in the core study area, close monitoring of frog movements among the key habitat areas, and comparisons of historical and current data on distribution, dispersal, and demographics.
 We also will expand mark/recapture efforts to drainages and wetland areas north and south of the core study area, and we will continue to study frogs in lower Lodge Creek to determine if and how the population may be linked to others in the area.